Daniel Kahneman Collegiate Professor of Information

 • Social Media and Job Market Success: A Field Experiment on Twitter.

 Jingyi Qiu, Yan Chen, Alain Cohn, and Alvin Roth.
 2024.
-(Available at SSRN or DOI)
+(Available at SSRN; 2025 version)

 • Crowdsourcing Digital Public Goods: A Field Experiment on Metadata Contributions.